10 Customer Engagement Metrics Every SaaS Should Track To Measure Engagement

 Feature engagement measures how customers interact with your product’s features.

-It’s important to track primary feature usage both primary (the ones that users engage with first and reach the activation point) or secondary features (more advanced features that deliver extra value).
+It’s important to track primary feature usage both primary (the ones that users engage with first and reach the activation point) and secondary features (more advanced features that deliver extra value).

 Because your SaaS product has various features meant for different use cases it’s important to track user actions and the usage frequency for each to be able to understand: